Light Mode

 Pam Jenoff

-Pam Jenoff crafts stories that explore the lives of individuals caught in extraordinary circumstances, often set against the backdrop of World War II.
+Pam Jenoff is an author known for writing historical fiction that often focuses on deep human connections set against the backdrop of World War II.

 5. 5